Scottish Export Award Winners 2017

 Glasgow-based industrial component manufacturer, John McGavigan Ltd, scoops top prize at the HSBC Scottish Export Awards, amid Scotland's other rising export stars celebrating international trade success.

 John McGavigan Ltd is a real success story for Scottish manufacturing.
 With operations in Scotland and China, it supplies automotive and industrial components to some of the world's largest brands.
+Some 80% of its products are shipped overseas and it’s working in some of the world’s fastest-growing markets, including China.

 The Glasgow-based company scooped the top title and Large Exporter of the Year award at the HSBC Scottish Export Awards held at the Glasgow Hilton on Wednesday 22 March.
 The sell-out event attracted around 470 guests including the cream of Scotland’s business community.